Digitally Altered Body Images Bill

 - Advertising Standards Authority (ASA): Responsible for developing and implementing self-regulatory measures.

-- Parliament: Responsible for approving self-regulatory measures and statutory instruments.
+- Parliament: Required to approve both the self-regulatory measures and any statutory instruments.

 Powered by nyModel